 Most of us can carry on a conversation while walking, or drink coffee while driving.
 No problem.

 But what we can’t do is learn or concentrate on two things at once.

-When the brain is presented with two tasks at once, it quickly toggles back and forth between tasks.
+When the brain is presented with two tasks at once, it quickly toggles back and forth between them.

-But when your brain receives more information than it can process, an area of your brain called the posterior lateral prefrontal cortex (pLPFC) takes over.
-(3)
+But when the brain receives more information than it can process, an area of the brain called the posterior lateral prefrontal cortex (pLPFC) takes over.